 Important terms for accounts where more than one person can withdraw - Unless clearly indicated otherwise on the account records, any of you, acting alone, who signs to open the account or has authority to make withdrawals may withdraw or transfer all or any part of the account balance at any time.
 Each of you (until we receive written notice to the contrary) authorizes each other person who signs or has authority to make withdrawals to endorse any item payable to you or your order for deposit to this account or any other transaction with us.
 Postdated checks - A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

 Checks and withdrawal rules - If you do not purchase your check blanks from us, you must be certain that we approve the check blanks you purchase.
 We may refuse any withdrawal or transfer request which you attempt on forms not approved by us or by any method we do not specifically permit.
 We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted by our policy, or which is for an amount greater or less than any withdrawal limitations.
-We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
+We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply any frequency limitations.
 In addition, we may place limitations on the account until your identity is verified.